Site icon Outdoor Gearzine

 Waterproof gloves for cold weather

-These three seasons of hard shell gloves are made of waterproof and breathable material BDRY, making them perfect for wet conditions.
+These hard-shell three-season gloves are made with waterproof and breathable BDRY material, making them ideal for wet conditions

-The gloves have a warm inner layer sewn on them, so I tried using them alone.
-First of all, regarding waterproofing, the wrist area is not waterproof, so the results were subtle in the washbasin test, but there was no problem with the field test.
-However, since there is an inner layer, the air inside the gloves does not flow easily, and it gets stuffy quickly while driving.
-It also weighs 88g, making it the heaviest of the items I've compared, and it cannot be stored compactly.
-If you use it for high-load activities such as trail runs, I don't think it's suitable for any season except when the temperature is low.
-The size is the same as usual and is fine.
+The gloves have a thermal inner lining sewn into them, so I tried using them alone.
+First, regarding waterproofing, the wrist area is not waterproof, so the results were mixed in the basin test, but there were no problems in the field test.
+However, because there is an inner lining, the air inside the gloves does not escape well, so they quickly become stuffy while running.
+They also weigh 88g, making them the heaviest of the items compared, and they cannot be stored compactly.
+If you are using them for high-intensity activities like trail running, I don't think they are suitable except in cold seasons.
+As for size, you can wear your usual size

 Breathability